Bring heat home

 Affordable housing & energy for all

 Replacing fossil boilers and promoting building renovations is key to protect Europeans against rising energy prices, but many can’t afford it.
 With the forthcoming implementation of the European Energy Performance of Buildings Directive and the entry into force of the ETS2 mechanism, millions of households and property owners must invest in building retrofits and phase-out fossil heating.
-We have a responsibility to make clean heating and cooling solutions, as well as building retrofits, both accessible and affordable for all.

 Keeping cool in heated times